 But it isn’t a Samsung problem.
 The same problem plagues phones from a wide range of manufacturers.
 Over the last one year, I have read a number of stories in which a stranger is able to unlock one smartphone or the other with their face.

 Simply put, Face Unlock is still very unreliable and insecure.
 It leaves you open to the whims of anyone who dares to try to unlock your phone with it.
-Chances are that they succeed.
+Until the technology improves, chances are that they will succeed.

 But remember that this article is about Face Unlock and in-display fingerprint readers.
 Just in case you are thinking that in-display fingerprint sensors are any better, they are not.
 I am not sorry to bring you the bad news.